RubyWho/RubyWho.github.io/index.md

  </center>
 ### Biography
 -----
 Welcome!
 My name is Xinshu and I am a master student major in Cyberspace Security at [Nanjing University of Aeronautics and Astronautics](https://www.nuaa.edu.cn/) (NUAA), supervised by Prof. [Zhe Liu](https://scholar.google.com/citations?user=Em0jNiUAAAAJ&hl=en).
 Before that, I received my B.Eng degree from [Department of Computer Science and Technology](https://cs.nuaa.edu.cn/) in NUAA in 2017.
+Please feel free to look at my [CV](\XinshuCV.pdf).

 My research interests lie in the security problems in IoT and blockchain.
 I've been working on how to apply recent techniques in blockchain to cope with the security problems in IoT.
 I have also done some works about secure outsourcing scheme and maximizing the lifetime of WSNs.

 ### Publications & Research
 ------